Olympic Triathlon Training: 10 Threshold Brick Sessions

 Why are brick workouts important in triathlon?

-They train your body to transition efficiently from bike to run, reduce muscle fatigue, and sharpen mental toughness under fatigue.
+They train your body to transition efficiently from bike to run, reduce muscle fatigue and sharpen mental toughness under fatigue.

-How often should I do threshold bricks?
+How often should I do bricks?

 Once per week is ideal during build phases, with variations in intensity and duration based on your training cycle.